-Inter-color reference prediction (JVET-J0017 KDDI)
+Inter-color reference prediction (JVET-J0016 KDDI)

-J0016 is stated as an additional chroma-intra-prediction mode.
+JVET-J0016 is stated as an additional chroma-intra-prediction mode.
 The reference samples of chroma component is replaced by that of luma component with a linear model.
 The linear model is borrowed from the existing CCLM tool in the benchmark set.
 After the refinement of the reference samples, the existing chroma intra-prediction is performed.
 The prediction mode of chroma is borrowed from the mode of luma.

 For the interaction testing, alternative parameter derivation of CCLM prediction need to be tested.